 Celebration meals are an art.
-Variations can be endless: cocktail hours, large multi-course dinners, and holiday meals… How can you attend these socially important events and manage your blood glucose when faced with unknown quantities of carbohydrates?
-How to manage such an event over time when living with type 1 diabetes?
+Variations can be endless: cocktail hours, large buffet dinners, and multi-courses holiday meals… How can you attend these socially important events and manage your blood glucose when faced with unknown quantities of carbohydrates?
+How to manage such an event over time and find low carb food when living with Type 1 diabetes?

 Cocktail hour… it’s a must!
 Especially in Europe where it’s very popular.
-While chips and sweet cocktails are often omnipresent at social gatherings, healthy options can also easily be found.
-To spare yourself – and your BG, (especially if the evening has just begun…), you can opt for raw vegetables with a light yogurt sauce or snacks that are low in carbohydrates (nuts and almonds, cheese, olives…)
+While chips and sweet cocktails are often omnipresent at social gatherings, low carb options can also easily be found.
+To spare yourself and your BG (especially if the evening has just begun…), you can opt for raw vegetables with a light yogurt sauce, or snacks that are low in carbohydrates (nuts and almonds, cheese, olives…)

 By snacking lightly, you can satisfy your hunger and skip the chips, sweet treats and other industrial snacks.
-Remember that processed food is often very high in carbohydrates: it is difficult to know all of its ingredients and therefore to calculate the number of carbohydrates… However, you can indulge with less guilton homemade snacks and dips as it is easier to get the recipe from your host… Another tip is to eat something beforehand (a hard-boiled egg or some cottage cheese) in order to avoid arriving on an empty stomach and gorging on unhealthy appetizers!
+Remember that processed food is often very high in carbohydrates: it is difficult to know all of its ingredients and therefore to calculate the number of carbohydrates… However, you can indulge with less guilt on homemade snacks and dips, as it is easier to get the recipe from your host.
+Another tip is to eat something beforehand (a hard-boiled egg or some cottage cheese for example) to avoid arriving on an empty stomach and gorging on unhealthy appetizers!

-On the food side, floating dinners are more or less like cocktail hours (often with more choices).
-The main distinction is the duration of the meal: we nibble all evening long!
+On the food side, buffet dinners are more or less like cocktail hours (often with more choices).
+The main difference is the duration of the meal: we nibble all evening long!
 That’s why it can be difficult to anticipate what you’ll eat.
-One solution is to split insulin doses to manage over time and be ready to adjust when the pastries will arrive with the coffee!
+One solution is to split the insulin doses, to be able to manage over time, and be ready to adjust when the pastries arrive with the coffee!

 Some ideas for guaranteed low carb appetizers: